Pulsweb/FCA/README.md

 ### 3 - Run the Pipeline

-- Download and import the **[00_Deploy_FCA.ipynb](https://github.com/Pulsweb/FCA/blob/main/script/00_Deploy_FCA.ipynb)** Notebook into your FCA workspace ([Import existing notebooks](https://learn.microsoft.com/en-us/fabric/data-engineering/how-to-use-notebook#import-existing-notebooks))
-- Click "Run All" in the Notebook
-- Navigate to your FCA Workspace and refresh the browser to view the newly created artifacts
 - Open the **Load FCA E2E** Data pipeline and Run the Pipeline once

 ℹ️ The pipeline can be scheduled for daily loads ([Scheduled data pipeline runs](https://learn.microsoft.com/en-us/fabric/data-factory/pipeline-runs#scheduled-data-pipeline-runs)).